Manifold Approximation by Moving Least-Squares Projection (MMLS): Theoretical analysis of the approximation

-We denote henceforth the solution to this minimization problem by $q^\ast(r)$ and $H^\ast(r)$. \begin{Lemma} Let q be fixed.
-Then $H'$ minimizing the function $J(r;q,H)$ such that $q \in H'$ and $r-q \perp H'$ is determined uniquely by q and can be found analytically.
-In other words we can write the minimizing $H$ as a function of $q$, i.e. as $H'(r; q)$. \end{Lemma} \begin{proof} Let $W$ be the affine $1$-dimensional subspace spanned by $r-q$.
+where $\vec{u}_k$ are the leading principal components of the matrix $\mathcal{R}$.
+In other words, the minimizing $H$ can be written as a function of $q$, i.e. as $H'(r; q)$. \end{Lemma} \begin{proof} Let $W$ be the affine $1$-dimensional subspace spanned by $r-q$.
 Specifically, we mean that $W = Span \lbrace r - q \rbrace + q$.
 Without loss of generality, we assume $q = \vec{0} \in \RR^n$ (otherwise we can always subtract $q$ and the proof remains the same) and therefore $H'$ is now a standard linear space around the origin.
 Accordingly, since $r - q = r$ the constraint mentioned above can now be rewritten as

 So $W = Span \lbrace r \rbrace$ and we denote the projections of $\lbrace r_i \rbrace_{i=1}^{I}$ onto $W^{\perp}$ as $\lbrace w_i \rbrace_{i=1}^{I}$.
 Now let $\lbrace e_k \rbrace_{k=1}^n$ be an orthonormal basis of $\RR^n$ such that $\lbrace e_k \rbrace_{k=1}^d$ is a basis of $H$ and $e_{d+1} = \frac{r}{\norm{r}}$.
 Using this notation the minimization problem can be articulated as